TRileySchwarz/go-database/README.md

 ### TODO
-- Make front end not look ridiculous
 - Update Documentation
-- Setup a environment variable to check for production / development, to change the schema temporary values to false/true
+- Add deployment for succesful Travis builds / tests
 - Create some sort of deployment controls
 - Make script or methodology for updating api
 - Attempt to make Go application images smaller(delete everything except executable in the dockerfile?)
 - Make docker - compose more robust, include always restart flags
 - Add more logs for $docker container logs
 - Create script to migrate database in the event of updating production server
+- Create scripts for doing option 2/3 of update production
 - Figure out why ssh into database is not working or showing tables